THAILAND TRAVEL INFORMATION FROM ACCESS TRIPS

 Language: Most people speak Thai or a regional dialect.

-Climate: Our Thai cooking tours take us to a variety of Thai cities and villages, including Bangkok in the South Central region, Chiang Mai in the North Central region, and Ban Thaton in the mountains of the Northwest near the Burmese border.
+Our Thai culinary tours take us to a variety of Thai cities and villages, including Bangkok in the South Central region, Chiang Mai in the North Central region, and Ban Thaton in the mountains of the Northwest near the Burmese border.
 All of the locations we visit have warm to hot weather most of the year, with the following variations:

 November through February – much of Central and Northern Thailand has moderate weather at this time.
 Expect warm days with cool nights and little or no rain.
 Mountainous areas may be cold at night.